 How Can I Help?

-There are many aspects of disaster response, from being a prayer partner to being hands on in the relief phase.
+There are many aspects of disaster response, from being a prayer partner to being hands on in the relief and recovery phases.
 As believers in Christ we are called to be servants of the Lord.
 In disaster response, there are opportunities to serve with our head, heart, or hands.
-Regardless of previous experience, there is a place for you in disaster response to serve.
+Regardless of previous experience, there is a place for you.

 Early Response Team (ERT)